yacosta738/yacosta738.github.io/src/data/blog/en/l-the-liskov-substitution-principle.md

 ---
 defaultLocaleVersion: en/l-the-liskov-substitution-principle
 title: '[L] The Liskov Substitution Principle'
 description: The Liskov substitution principle ensures that subclass objects can be used interchangeably with those of the superclass, preventing unexpected program errors.
 Adhering to this rule simplifies code management and increases predictability.
+link: ''
+isExternalLink: false
-date: 2023-03-08T20:53:25.904Z
+date: 2023-03-08T21:53:00
 cover: /images/liskov-substitution-principle.png
 author: en/yuniel-acosta
 tags: